 7. Iran should be on your bucketlist

 The food, the people, the beautiful architecture, the mountains.
-Do you need more reasons to travel to Iran?
+Do you need more reasons for travelling to Iran as a woman?
 Read some of my posts on Iran’s beautiful cities such as Esfahan, Shiraz, Yazd, Tabriz and Qazvin.
 If you love nature you can check my posts on Masouleh, Alamut valley or Iran’s Kurdistan.

-And if your still not convinced yet that Iran is safe for solo female travellers, read some other experiences of women that travelled alone to Iran at Heart my backpack, Probe Around the Globe & Kami and the rest of the world.
+And if your still not convinced that travelling to Iran as a woman is safe, read some other experiences of solo female travellers in Iran at Heart my backpack, Probe Around the Globe & Kami and the rest of the world.

 The books of Bruni Prasske are also a good read for solo female travellers that plan to go to Iran.

-8. Packing list for solo female travel in Iran
+8. Packing list for women traveling to Iran

 - A shawl to be used as a headscarf